-Join the Bloggers Best Spring Home Tours all week and see how I’ve decorated the second half of my eclectic home for this seasonal tour.
+Join the Bloggers Best Spring Home Tours all week and see how I’ve infused cottagecore home decor into our maximalist and colorful home.

 Living Room for Spring

-Our spring coffee table showcases Spring blooms, brass cranes, a bowl of stone eggs, and a gold four-leaf clover paperweight.
+Our Spring coffee table showcases Spring blooms, brass cranes, a bowl of stone eggs, and a gold four-leaf clover paperweight.
 I honestly try to pair down decor but I just love decorating any surface.
 More is more in my book and that goes for walls and furniture too!

 Here is the view towards the foyer from the living room.
 It looks pretty different than it did a year ago and I’ve displayed an Ikebana-inspired basket with DIY moss-covered plastic eggs and a thrifted yoga rabbit for Spring.
 A DIY orchid wreath hangs on the foyer mirror.